 Contact us and we can help you started with Technical SEO and get your website Google Friendly.

-Content SEO or Blogging Explained…
+Content SEO Explained…

 Recently a study was done of all the Energy Companies in Australia and how their websites had performed over the previous 12 months.
 It was found that the sites who had a blog had substantially outperformed those that didn’t.
 Why would this be?

 - Blogs contain helpful information for customers which means an increase in traffic to you website.